RTC Transit: Bonneville Transit Center

+The Bonneville Transit Center (BTC) is a transit point hub which replaced the Downtown Transportation Center as the main downtown fixed route terminal, which opened in November 2010.
+It is served by various express routes, The Deuce, and the Las Vegas Downtown Loop (DTL).
+In addition to local services it has a FlixBus stop and Amtrak Thruway buses connecting to the Gold Runner.

 Centennial Hills Transit Center Park & Ride

 The Centennial Hills Transit Center is a transit terminal operated by the RTC to serve the northwest valley and its residents.
 It includes 900 parking spaces, park & ride, indoor waiting facility, next arrival information and restrooms.
-Construction began in July 2009, and it opened March 28, 2010 in conjunction with the launch of the ACExpress C-Line (renamed to C-Line Express in May 2010 & Centennial Express in November 2010).
-The facility is located at Grand Montecito Pkwy. & Elkhorn Rd.
-Routes that currently serve the Centennial Hills Transit Center are: 106A, 106B, and the Centennial Express (CX).
+Construction began in July 2009, and it opened in conjunction with the launch of the then named ACExpress C-Line, now Centennial Express (CX) on March 28, 2010.